 Your tax refund isn’t going to get you a new kitchen or bathroom.
 But it can open the door to smaller remodeling projects that are on your home improvement to-do list.

 And some improvements will save you money down the road — allowing your tax refund to make an even greater impact.
-For example, you might want to replace your old appliances with energy efficient models.
+For example, you might want to replace your old appliances with energy-efficient models.
 Or, perhaps you’re ready to replace that drafty entry door.

 Also, replacing a tired-looking backsplash, getting new faucets or adding a coat of paint to well-worn walls can do wonders for a home.
 Or sprucing up your yard with some pretty perennials will leave you feeling good.